Blog

 All of these factors are interconnected.
 If you plan to retire earlier, you will need to save more or cut back on your expenses.
 If you plan to have multiple income sources outside of your investments, you may be able to take less risk inside of those investments.

 While the scenario above paints a promising picture, filling in the missing pieces is crucial.
 We have four of the five factors of retirement, but without knowing your projected expenses, it is challenging to determine if your retirement funds will suffice.
-With income being $8k a month and an additional $2 million saved, that should get you an additional $6k a month, bringing your monthly gross income to around $11k.
+With income being $8k a month and an additional $2 million saved, that should get you an additional $6k a month, bringing your monthly gross income to around $14k, netting approximately $11k after taxes.
 While many people can live off $11k a month, the person who spends $15k a month cannot.

 Additionally, retiring at 60 requires careful planning for health insurance until you qualify for Medicare at 65.
 You’ll also need to bridge the gap between retirement and when your Social Security and pensions kick in.